 Did you know that you don’t have to say goodbye to your beloved herb garden for the winter?
 Learn how to overwinter herbs, so you can enjoy these recipe enhancing flavor all year long!

-How to Overwinter Herbs: Perennials
+How to Overwinter Herbs: Perennial Herbs

 For a supply of fresh mint through the fall months, cut off the top of the plant, put the roots in seed trays (or deeper boxes) and cover with soil.
-Keep in the greenhouse or cold frame.
+Keep in a greenhouse or cold frame.

-Don’t Forget the Annual Herbs
+Don’t Forget Annual Herbs!

 Fertilizer is generally not needed for herbs over the ‘dormant’ winter months.